-Figure 701-6 To minimize the possibility of simultaneous interruption of the legally required standby supply, \underline{a} separate service drop, service lateral, \underline{or} a separate set of overhead or underground service conductors must be electrically and physically separated from all other service conductors.
-(E) Connection Ahead of Service Disconnecting Means.
-If approved by the authority having jurisdiction, connection ahead of, but not within, the same cabinet, enclosure, or vertical switchboard or switch-gear section as the service disconnecting means is permitted.
-Figure 701-7
+Figure 701-7 To minimize the possibility of simultaneous interruption of the legally required standby supply, a separate service drop, service lateral, or a separate set of overhead or underground service conductors must be electrically and physically separated from all other service conductors.
+(E) Connection Ahead of Service Disconnect.
+If approved by the authority having jurisdiction, connection ahead of, but not within, the same cabinet, enclosure, or vertical switchboard or switchgear section as the service disconnecting means is permitted. ▶ Figure 701-8 To prevent simultaneous interruption of supply, the legally required standby service disconnect must be sufficiently separated from the normal service disconnecting means.
+Note: See 230.82 for equipment permitted on the supply side of a service disconnect.

-Figure 701-7
+▶ Figure 701-8

-To prevent simultaneous interruption of supply, the legally required standby service disconnecting means must be sufficiently separated from the normal service disconnection means.

-Note: See 230.82 for equipment permitted on the supply side of a service disconnecting means.

 Part IV.
 Overcurrent Protection

 701.25 Accessibility

-The branch-circuit overcurrent devices for legally required standby circuits must be accessible to authorized persons only.
+The branch-circuit overcurrent protection devices for legally required standby circuits must be accessible to authorized persons only.

 701.26 Ground-Fault Protection of Equipment

 The alternate source for legally required standby systems isn't required to have ground-fault protection of equipment but 701.6(D) requires ground-fault indication.
 If ground-fault protection of equipment is provided, and the equipment automatically disconnects during the fault, the indication isn't required.

 701.27 Selective Coordination

-Overcurrent devices for legally required standby systems must be selectively coordinated with all supply-side overcurrent devices.
+Overcurrent protection devices for legally required standby systems must be selectively coordinated with all supply-side overcurrent protection devices.
 The design must be made by an engineer or similarly qualified person and it must be documented and made available to those authorized to design, install, inspect, maintain, and operate the system.

 Author's Comment: